oweb36/mws-docs/Premise/Megarchive Warehouse.md

 There's a kitchen, which is pretty much useless to all the residents, except AngelSaph.
 AngelSaph is the only one who needs to consume food.
 AngelSaph has all the food to himself.

+There's a sunroof somewhere here for everyone to peek at the sky.

 ### Beds
 There's also an array of bed, with outlets for the residents to plug in for the night.
 Each bed is personalized and customized to each of them.
 So the [air conditioners](Air%20Conditioners.md) beds are tailored to them, while the [washing machines](Washing%20Machines.md) also have tailored beds, and etc...